ubs121/plane_shooting/README.md

   For example, in case of the `Sample 1` of the section 'Data Exploration', by shooting at `(3,4)`, the agent will be rewarded by score 22, because before the shot the length of hint was 32, after the shot it become 10, so 32 - 10 = 22.
 So the shot was efficient that much in that particular state.

 * *Punishment*: The agent should avoid repeated shots at same location.
 It's extremely useless and stupid action, so we could punish the agent by -1000 (almost never do it again).
-Also we could punish the agent if it shot at another location than suggested hint.
+Also we could punish the agent if it shot at different location than a suggested hint.

 * *Alpha*: alpha 0.1 is suggested value for a stochastic problem

 * *Gamma*: It could be 2.0.
 So the agent will focus on current rewards.
-I think current reward policy is efficient enough to guide the agent into correct choice.
+I think a current reward policy is efficient enough to lead the agent into correct way.

 * *Epsilon*: Since this is a stochastic type of problem, I set the epsilon to 0.5.
-So the agent is allowed to make a random shot with 50% probability.
-In other 50% it will use it's past experience.
+So the agent is allowed to make random shots with 50% probability.
+In other 50%, it must use it's past experience.

 ### Benchmark

-Гүйцэтгэлийг хэмжихийн тулд дундаж буудсан тоо, буудалтын тархалтын статистик гэсэн үзүүлэлтүүдийг сонгож авсан.

-Дундаж буудалтыг нийт буудалтын тоог тоглолтын тоонд хувааж гаргасан. Тоглолт нь онгоцны тухайлсан нэг байрлал дээр яригдана.
+To measure the performance, I have chosen the average number of shots until head is found.
+This will be a main factor to indicate the performance.

+The average number of shots will be calculated as the following.

 ```
-  Average shot = totals shots / the number of play
+  Average shot per play = totals shots / the number of play
 ```

-From my experience, it is possible to find the head of plane with 6-10 shots at maximum. Энэ дундаж үзүүлэлтийг мөн баримжаа болгож үзэх хэрэгтэй. Ө.х `Average shot` нь ойролцоогоор 10 байхад хэвийн.
+From my experience, it is possible to find the head of plane with 9 shots on average.
+So this could be a guideline value for benchmark.
+Some lucky human players could find the head with 5-6 shots.

+There are 168 plane layouts in total.
+So we will benchmark the agent for all these possible layouts.

 ## III.
 Methodology